stakater/developer-handbook/content/architecture/architecting-applications-for-kubernetes.md

 Earlier, when discussing some pod design fundamentals, we also mentioned that other Kubernetes objects build on these primitives to provide more advanced functionality.
 A deployment, one such compound object, is probably the most commonly defined and manipulated Kubernetes object.

-Deployments are compound objects that build on other Kubernetes primatives to add additional capabilities.
-They add life cycle management capabilities to intermediary objects called replicasets, like the ability to perform rolling updates, rollback to earlier versions, and transition between states.
-These replicasets allow you to define pod templates to spin up and manage multiple copies of a single pod design.
+Deployments are compound objects that build on other Kubernetes primitives to add additional capabilities.
+They add life cycle management capabilities to intermediary objects called `replicasets`, like the ability to perform rolling updates, rollback to earlier versions, and transition between states.
+These `replicasets` allow you to define pod templates to spin up and manage multiple copies of a single pod design.
 This helps you easily scale out your infrastructure, manage availability requirements, and automatically restart pods in the event of failure.

 These additional features provide an administrative framework and self-healing capabilities to the relatively simple pod abstraction.
 While pods are the units that ultimately run the workloads you define, they are not the units that you should usually be provisioning and managing.
 Instead, think of pods as a building block that can run applications robustly when provisioned through higher-level objects like deployments.